kbase/workspace_deluxe/docsource/saveobjects.rst

    objects to ensure accurate and complete provenance.
 Clearly the provenance in the examples above is fradulent.

-Provenance references, along with dependency references (see below), have another special property - they guarantee access to the referent, regardless of permissions or deletion state, as long as the user has access to the referring object.
-The philosophy behind this permanent access is that a data object is useless without provenance, as described above, and dependencies, as described below.

 .. _saveobjectwithrefs:

 Save an object with dependency references
 -----------------------------------------

-A dependency reference is a reference that implies an object is dependent on another object to function - a Genome on a ContigSet, for example.
-Dependency references are embedded in the object itself and are called out in the type specification.
-They can thus be required, if desired, and an object without such a dependency reference will fail to save.

-In contrast, a provenance reference implies that an object was produced from another object.
-These are not called out in the type specification and are not embedded in the object.

-An application or user needs the object referred to in a dependency reference to compute on the referencing object; they do not need any provenance references.
-A dependent object may or may not be part of the referring object's provenance - for example a Genome and ContigSet could be produced at the same time from a GenBank file and so the ContigSet would not be part of the Genome's provenance.
-Rather, they would share the same provenance.

 The following types will be used to demonstrate saving objects with dependency references: